 Here we are, back again, for The Last Official Release.
 Welcome.
 Within these words, we delve into the world of the last official games released for your favourite consoles.
 I’ve long since run through the major players from the 5th generation and downwards, so as the series continues more and more obscure consoles will be covered.
 A full list of what I’ve already featured can be found below, but today, we’re investigating the CD-i by Panasonic.

 Now banished to the history pages of gaming on “how not to make a console”, Panasonic’s attempt at the 1990’s gaming market was not very successful.
 Instead of marketing the CD-i solely as a gaming machine, Panasonic referred to it as more of a general entertainment suite – CD-i stands for “Compact Disc Interactive” after all.

 Sure, there were games, but a large portion of the software released was educational in nature ranging from digital encyclopedias (before the rise of Wikipedia) to self-help software.
 There were games, and of course, there was a last game as per the point of this article, but since the CD-i was more geared towards interactive media rather than gaming, it was underpowered when it came to the later.
 Most were FMV in nature, including a bunch of notoriously awful licenced Nintendo games based around Zelda and Mario.
-These are likely directly responsible for why Nintendo now keeps such an iron-fisted clench on its IP’s.
+These are likely responsible for why Nintendo now keeps such an iron-fisted clench on its IP’s.

 Regardless, while the console was originally launched in the December of 1991, Philips kept it stocked for retail until 1996 – and for some reason, it wasn’t discontinued until 1998.
 Philips was obviously keen to make a thing of the CD-i, but ultimately, it’s rumoured that sales barely scrapped a million units.
 Not a lot for a seven-year period, when you think about it.